codenet/vmm-reference/docs/vmm-reference-fdt.md

 This arrangement provides an abstracts out the hardware specifications from the code.

 ## Implementation
-The implementation of the FDT in vmm-reference is done using rust crate vm_fdt and vm_memory so are the following import statements.
+The implementation of the FDT for arm64 architecture in vmm-reference is done using rust crate vm_fdt and vm_memory so are the following import statements.
 ```rs
 pub use vm_fdt::{Error as FdtError, FdtWriter};
 use vm_memory::{guest_memory::Error as GuestMemoryError, Bytes, GuestAddress, GuestMemory};